-The SUP # INPUT item is used to read the input from the flow station.
-When this item is entered, a voltage will be indicated on the display.
+The FLOW IN item is used to read the input from the flow station.
+When this item is entered, a voltage is indicated on the display.
 The exact voltage displayed is relatively unimportant.
 It is more important that the voltage is changing which indicates the flow station is working correctly.